Try this 6 Question True or False Quiz about Skin Health

 False: The number of chemicals and toxins in our environment is increasing daily.
 Because our bodies absorb these toxins like a sponge we are becoming exposed to more than we ever have been.
-Doing your best to lower your exposure is so beneficial not only to our skin but our organs, our gut microbiome, our hormones and it will also help to lower any inflammation in our body.
+Doing your best to lower your exposure is so beneficial not only to your skin but your organs, your gut microbiome, and your hormones and it will also help to lower any inflammation in your body.
 We need to reduce our body’s detoxification system to help clear the body.
-Because these small amounts of toxins add up over time, it’s important to eat clean foods, drink clean water, use toxin-free & natural skincare products as a way to lower the toxin load in your body.
+Because these small amounts of toxins add up over time, it’s important to eat clean foods, drink clean water, and use toxin-free & natural skincare products as a way to lower the toxin load in your body.

 Question 6: Exfoliating daily is needed for clear skin.